 These types of spaces must be designed in close collaboration with clinical staff, who will understand the needs of service users and the potential for therapeutic sessions to be delivered outdoors.
 Even a small space can be turned into a therapeutic garden if designed well – consider accessibility in terms of paths and handrails, as well as the use of raised beds so that service users can participate in growing, or simply smell or touch flowers and leaves that appeal to the senses.

 Some sites will need to ensure a certain level of privacy, as well as security, particularly in mental health units.
 In this case, greenery can be a good way to screen high walls to make the space feel less intimidating, for example.
 If a space is fully enclosed, you will need to consider the availability of water – is there a tap, or a place to run a hose?
-Can you install rainwater butts if infection risk is low?
+You may be able to install a rainwater butt if infection risk is low, but do carry out a risk assessment beforehand, as these can be breeding grounds for bacteria, including Legionella.

 As well as considering space, sunlight and water access, planting plans will also need to adapt to the available staff resource.
 Who will be maintaining these gardens?
 Are ground teams able to manage the space?
 Are there dedicated gardeners or community volunteer groups?
 Do you want to grow produce that needs cooking, or which service users can eat and enjoy fresh on site?
 Bethlem Royal Hospital has an OT kitchen where service users can learn to prepare the food they have harvested; pre-pandemic, a weekly market invited community members to buy surplus ingredients, which gave service users experience of packaging, pricing and selling the items.
 If this is not an option, it may be best to stick fruit and salad crops.